auth0/docs/articles/multifactor-authentication/factors/otp.md

 ![MFA OTP Login](/media/articles/multifactor-authentication/mfa-otp-login.png)

-Your users will need to have in their posession a supported device for whichever OTP app you use.
+Your users will need to have an OTP Authenticator app installed in their mobile devices.